SLVC-DIDA: Signature-less Verifiable Credential-based Issuer-hiding and Multi-party Authentication for Decentralized Identity: Introduction

 \section{Introduction}

 Digital identity is a fundamental concept of user-centric online services, which is used to uniquely identify an entity's subset of the entire attribute set (e.g., name, age, and post codes) in contemporary digital age.
-Authentication and authorization generally are key components for ensuring authenticity and legitimacy of user identities in digital identity, supported by the implementation of the Public Key Infrastructure (PKI) framework \cite{mir2023threshold, sonnino2018coconut, alangot2022decentralized}.
-A typical PKI-based digital identity is issued and managed by a Centralized Identity Provider (IdP) and a Certificate Authority (CA).
-However, such centralized framework arises security and privacy concerns, since users lack controls over their own identities such that personal data governance and usage are restricted.
+Traditional centralized identitiy framework arises security and privacy concerns, since users lack controls over their own identities such that personal data governance and usage are restricted.
 When considering the complexity of modern network applications, the centralized setting also brings the restriction of scalability, single points of failure issue, and interoperability obstacle.
 Decentralized identity is deemed to be a new paradigm for replacing traditional centralized identity governance, promoting a higher-level privacy-preserving and user-centric approach to authentication and authorization \cite{baldimtsi2024zklogin,maram2021candid, peng2024vdid}.
 World Wide Web Consortium (W3C) has standardized and formalized Decentralized Identifier (DID) and Verifiable Credential (VC) for decentralized identity.
 Specifically, a DID uniquely identifies an entity's identity and supports proof of ownership of identity attribute data.
 As an alternative to digital certificates, a VC facilitates decentralized identity authentication by establishing an extensive digital identity trust across multiple network services.

-\textbf{Multi-party Authentication for DID.} In the context of decentralization, completing a DID authentication and validating a VC's issuance require multiple trust sources, since identity attributes are dispersed among distinct issuers (e.g., official agency, enterprises, or institutions).
-Users need to configure subsets of VC collections from distinct issuers to facilitate multi-party authentication of DID \cite{li2023multi,mir2023aggregate}.
-Existing solutions typically link issuers with digital certificates through public key cryptographic signatures, involving threshold signatures \cite{garg2024hints,bacho2022adaptive} and aggregate signatures \cite{xu2024efficient,yang2024efficient}.
-Such techniques improve signature-based digital certificates to support secure and effective multi-party authentication from multiple issuers.